vanus-labs/docs/user-manual/connectors/source/mysql.md

 }
 ```
 ## Quick Start
-This quick start will guide you through the process of running an MySQL Sink connector.
+This quick start will guide you through the process of running an MySQL Source connector.

 ### Prerequisites
 - A running [MySQL][mysql] database.